EQUATOR Canada Publication School

-- How biomedical journals operate
+- How do biomedical journals operate?

-- Publication ethics and research integrity
+- Publication ethics, authorship, and research integrity